0cwa/ZuhausProto/project-plan.md

         [FE] Fetch and display this list.
 Implement refresh.

     Decryption Ad-Hoc Logic:
-        [BE] For debugging, "decryption" means parsing the JSON string of preferences from the 'encryptedData' field (which itself was populated from peoplec.csv).
+        [BE] For current draft/debug version: "Decryption" involves reading the cleartext preferences JSON string directly from peoplec.csv (or from the 'encryptedData' field of Person objects if they were populated from peoplec.csv, which now holds the JSON string).

     Button 1: "Run Matching + Bids"
         [BE] API Endpoint: POST /api/admin/run-matching.
-        [BE] "Decryption": Load people data (from peoplec.csv for debugging, parse preferences JSON).
+        [BE] Data Loading: Load people data from peoplec.csv, parsing the cleartext preferences JSON for each person.
-        [BE] Roommate Grouping Logic: Based on preferences.
+        [BE] Roommate Grouping Logic: Based on cleartext preferences.
-        [BE] Bidding & Auction Logic: Based on preferences and apartment data.
+        [BE] Bidding & Auction Logic: Based on cleartext preferences and apartment data.
         [BE] Output Generation: Prepare chart data.
         [FE] Display chart data on success.

     Button 2: "Assign Rooms"
         [BE] API Endpoint: POST /api/admin/assign-rooms.
         [BE] Update apartment_data.csv: Tenants, AllowRoommates.
-        [BE] Update peoplec.csv: AssignedRoom, RequiredPayment.
+        [BE] Update peoplec.csv: AssignedRoom, RequiredPayment (primary source for admin display and re-matching in debug mode).
         [BE] Update people.csv: (for consistency, though not primary source for matching in debug mode) AssignedRoom, RequiredPayment.
         [BE] Return success message.
         [FE] Display success message and refresh data.